-Apart from the fact, that all cash flow data are future estimates, investment cost (and equity/debt - share), rent increase, debt services and operation cost can be reasonably well estimated, if necessary, a low and a high scenario can be applied.
+Apart from the fact, that all cash flow data are future estimates, investment cost (and equity/debt -share), rent increase, debt services and operation cost can be reasonably well estimated, if necessary, a low and a high scenario can be applied.

 Savings are a more complicated issue, as they will arrive as "avoided outflows".
-Of course savings can be estimated, but the basis on which it's measured must be well defined and basis and also affirmation of whether they are readily available for debt service should be clarified.
-It is important that energy financing should include the following in decision-making process for individual projects:
+Of course they can be estimated, but if it must be well defined how and on which basis they are measured and (!) whether they are really available for debt service.
+It is important that:

-- The base case values have to be well defined in terms of physical units (like KWh) as well as monetary units (€) - Since there is normally no separate accounting for energy savings in an organisation it must be defined how they are measured and how price changes are treated.
-(For example, what happens if oil or gas prices increase or decrease) - If debt services have to paid in foreign currency, there must be contingencies for exchange rate fluctuations - Savings do not always arrive at the same place as the outflows (investment versus operating budget; tenant versus landlord).
+- The base case values have to be well defined in terms of physical units (like KWh) as well as monetary units - Since there is normally no separate accounting for energy savings in an organisation it must be defined how they are measured and how price changes are treated.
+(For example, what happens if oil or gas prices are declining?) - If debt services have to paid in foreign currency, there must be contingencies for exchange rate fluctuations - Savings do not always arrive at the same place as the outflows (investment versus operating budget; tenant versus landlord).
 Therefore it must be clarified that savings are available for debt services or (in the case of rents) landlords can benefit from savings by higher rents